Parameter Reference

 Late times (> 100 days): Sensitive to \(n_{\rm ISM}\), \(p\)

-For more detailed information on parameter estimation strategies, see the Examples page.
+For more detailed information on parameter estimation strategies and examples of using these parameters in practice, see the Examples and MCMC Parameter Fitting pages.